 People who are always broke never seem to have a clear financial plan.
 It is similar to going hiking without a clear map or route to follow.
 You may end up seeing some pretty things, but you are just as likely to get lost and never reach your destination.

 Although you may not end up following your financial plan perfectly, it can still help you prioritize your goals.
 It's like a map for your financial life and it can help you determine the direction you need to be going for the next step of your plan.
 A financial adviser can help you fine-tune the plan and determine the best investments to help you reach your long-term goals.

 Budgeting and saving money can feel pointless if you do not have clear goals that you are working toward.

 Financial goals and financial planning go hand-in-hand.
-People who always seem to be broke do either do not set goals or lack the follow through to make them happen.
+People who always seem to be broke either do not set goals or lack the follow-through to make them happen.

 Spends Money as Soon as They Get It